-In the following table you will find many terms and abbreviations you might not be familiar with.
+The following tables show the results of our sampling and monitoring for the period of January 1st to December 31st, 2019.
+In the tables you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions: